-Within the castle, all those loyal to King Marcus were either dead or were being murdered...due to said loyalty.
-Among the first to go were Shawn Johnson, and Gary Wilson, who was the king's executioner.
-Like the majority of the victims, their fate was sealed by the very women they chose to have shared their beds.
-Jeremy had many allies that felt as he did about their king, and his most valued ones were a part of the king's army.
-Without the assistance of the soldiers, his plan had no chance of being successful.
+Within the castle, all those loyal to King Marcus were dead or were being murdered... due to said loyalty.
+Among the first to go were Shawn Johnson and Gary Wilson, who was the king’s executioner.
+Like most of the victims, their fates were sealed by the women who shared their beds.
+Jeremy had many allies who felt as he did about their king, and his most valued ones were a part of the king’s army.
+Without the help of the soldiers, his plan had no chance of being successful.

-A horse was waiting for Jeremy just beyond the castle, and he rode it to the outskirts of town, to a kingdom, King Marcus or his most trusted men...knew nothing about.
-You see, while they were out fighting for a kingdom they didn't deserve, Jeremy and those true to him were creating a new kingdom, one of which the people had unanimously declared him the king of.
-Jeremy may have been a court jester, but he was nobodies fool.
+A horse was waiting for Jeremy just beyond the castle and he rode it to the outskirts of town, and to a kingdom King Marcus or his most trusted men knew nothing about.
+While they were out fighting for a kingdom they didn’t deserve, Jeremy and those true to him were creating a new kingdom, one of which the people had unanimously declared him the king of.
+Jeremy may have been a court jester, but he was nobody’s fool.
 His father taught him all about the art of war.
-About wanting to be loved, than feared.
-He was everything King Marcus wasn't, and for that, he earned the respect of the people.
+About wanting to be loved, then feared.
+He was everything King Marcus wasn’t and for that; he earned the respect of the people.
 He trained the people in question how to defend themselves, so when the time came, they could do so accordingly.
-Like him, the people didn't like what King Marcus did to Earth Angel, and they all wanted to see him pay.
+Like him, the people didn’t like what King Marcus did to Earth Angel, and they all wanted to see him pay.

-It was mid-afternoon when King Marcus was brought to a castle, he had no idea even existed.
+It was mid-afternoon when King Marcus was brought to a castle he did not know even existed.
 He wore his nightclothes, a black bag was over his head, and his hands were tied behind his back.
-Two of his former guards held either of his arms, they were amongst the many who were regarded as secondary citizens in his world, individuals he treated no better than the common people.
-He was in a room filled with people who truly despised him because all who once loved him...were no longer amongst the living.
-One of the guards removed the bag from his head.
+Two of his former guards held either of his arms.
+They were amongst the many who were secondary citizens in his world, individuals he treated no better than the common people.
+He was in a room filled with people who truly despised him because all who once loved him... were no longer amongst the living.
+One guard removed the bag from his head.